Secure CheckoutPersonal information is secured with SSL technology.

 Professor, Hildebrand Department of Petroleum and Geosystems Engineering, The University of Texas at Austin, USA

-Dr. Yifei Xu is a Senior Research Engineer at ExxonMobil Upstream Research Company.
+Dr. Yifei Xu is a senior research engineer at ExxonMobil Upstream Research Company.
 His research interest includes reservoir simulation, reservoir modeling, gridding, naturally and hydraulically fractured reservoirs, and unconventional resources.
 He has published more than 15 technical papers in his research area.
 His contributions to this book come from his research as a PhD candidate at The University of Texas at Austin.
-He worked on the embedded discrete fracture model (EDFM) for more than five years, and he was one of the developers of an EDFM preprocessing code.
+He worked on the embedded discrete fracture model (EDFM) for more than 5 years, and he was one of the developers of an EDFM preprocessing code.
 He holds a PhD degree in petroleum engineering from The University of Texas at Austin.

-Dr. Wei Yu is the Chief Technology Officer for Sim Tech LLC.
-His research interests include EDFM (Embedded Discrete Fracture Model) technology for modeling any complex fractures, shale gas and tight oil reservoir simulation, EDFM-AI for automatic history matching and well spacing optimization.
-He is an Associate Editor for SPE Journal, Journal of Petroleum Science and Engineering, and International Journal of Oil, Gas and Coal Technology.
-Yu authored or coauthored more than 150 technical papers and holds five patents and one book (“Shale Gas and Tight Oil Reservoir Simulation”.)
+Dr. Wei Yu is a research associate in the Hildebrand Department of Petroleum and Geosystems Engineering at The University of Texas at Austin and the chief technology officer for Sim Tech LLC.
+He is an Associate Editor for SPE Journal and Journal of Petroleum Science and Engineering.
+His research interests include EDFM (Embedded Discrete Fracture Model) technology for modeling any complex fractures, shale gas and tight oil reservoir simulation, EDFM-AI for automatic history matching and complex fracture characterization.
+Dr. Yu has authored or coauthored more than 150 technical papers and holds five patents and two books (“Shale Gas and Tight Oil Reservoir Simulation” and “Embedded Discrete Fracture Modeling and Application in Reservoir Simulation”).
 He holds a PhD degree in petroleum engineering from The University of Texas at Austin.
 Yu is an active member of SPE.